MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 All the platforms also include an event that indicates that the touch event has been cancelled.

-The `TouchEffect` class in the PCL derives from `RoutingEffect` and defines an event named `TouchAction` and a method named `OnTouchAction` that invokes the `TouchAction` event:
+The `TouchEffect` class in the .NET Standard library derives from `RoutingEffect` and defines an event named `TouchAction` and a method named `OnTouchAction` that invokes the `TouchAction` event:

 ```csharp
 public class TouchEffect : RoutingEffect